Leasing company Avolon cancels order for 75 Boeing MAX jets, 4 Airbus A330s

-DUBLIN (Reuters) - Aircraft lessor Avolon has cancelled an order for 75 Boeing (BA.N) 737 MAX planes that were due to be delivered by 2023 as it adjusts its order book to the industry disruption caused by the coronavirus pandemic, the Dublin-based firm said on Friday.
+DUBLIN, April 3 (Reuters) - Aircraft lessor Avolon has cancelled an order for 75 Boeing 737 MAX planes that were due to be delivered by 2023 as it adjusts its order book to the industry disruption caused by the coronavirus pandemic, the Dublin-based firm said on Friday.

 Avolon said it remained committed to the MAX aircraft, which has been grounded for the last year.